 By the High Middle Ages, Anglo Saxons inhabited a large portion of the British Isles and had seven kingdoms in England.

 The Anglo Saxons continued to inhabit most of the British Isles for several centuries.
 Then from the 8th century onward, they had to face the threat of Viking invasions.

 At one point, it seemed imminent that the Vikings would altogether replace the Anglo-Saxons.
 However, the threat was averted and Anglo-Saxons were able to retain their rule.

 Then in 1066, a Norman army under William the Conqueror landed in England.
 Normans defeated the Anglo Saxons and effectively displaced them as the rulers of England.

-Many notable Anglo Saxons families were forced to flee Britain although the rank-and-file of the Anglo Saxon society became a part of the new order under the Normans.
+Many notable Anglo-Saxon families were forced to flee Britain although the rank-and-file of the Anglo-Saxon society became a part of the new order under the Normans.